harrymkt/zluinav/README.md

 - Accessibility; Zluinav is designed to be accessible as possible, especially for blind and visually impaired.
 This is done by using accessibility tags, such as ARIA, and other possible accessibility features.
 - SEO friendly.
 - Configuration; use an extensive [configuration](https://harrymkt.github.io/zluinav/docs#extra-variables) parameters to control your site, from the main configuration file to [frontmadder configuration](https://harrymkt.github.io/zluinav/docs/extra/frontmadder), and more.
 - Blog with pagination enabled; multiple blogs can be created by copying the blog directory in the content folder to the new directory for a new blog.
 This means that you can have multiple blogs in one site.
-In fact, Zola doesn't have its build-in posts, but it is possible using sections.
+In fact, Zola does not have its build-in posts, but it is possible using sections.
 Please note that directory other than blog will require you to manually set the `template` to `blogpage.html` and `page_template` to `section_paginated.html` in its `_index.md` file.
 - Documentation site; build accessible [documentation sites](https://harrymkt.github.io/zluinav/docs/documentation) by using built-in 1subsection templates specifically designed for documentation.
 - Multilingual; build your site in multiple languages.
 - [Custom Menu](https://harrymkt.github.io/zluinav/docs/extra/config#menus) support.